valkey-io/valkey-io.github.io/content/blog/2024-10-21-testing-the-limits/index.md

 Above is a representitive outline of what's happening on the server.
 The Valkey process has to take up valuble cycles managing the IO Threads.
 Not only that it has to perform a lot of work to manage all the memory assigned to it.
 That's a lot of work for a single process.

 Now there is actually one more optimization we can use to make single threaded Valkey even faster.
 Valkey recently has done a substantial amount of work to support speculative execution.
 This work allows Valkey to predict which values will be needed from memory in future processing steps.
-This way Valkey server does't have to wait for memory access which is an order of magnitude slower than L1 caches.
-While I won't go through the details of how this works as there's already a [great blog that describes how to take advanage of these optimizations](https://valkey.io/blog/unlock-one-million-rps-part2/) here are the results:
+This way Valkey server doesn't have to wait for memory access which is an order of magnitude slower than L1 caches.
+While I won't go through the details of how this works as there's already a [great blog that describes how to take advantage of these optimizations](https://valkey.io/blog/unlock-one-million-rps-part2/) here are the results:

 ```bash
 redis-benchmark -n 10000000 -t set,get -P 16 -q -a e41fb9818502071d592b36b99f63003019861dad --threads 5 -h 10.0.1.136